 D&E is more than a classroom.
 Students say it’s like a family, where one can discover who they are and what makes them happy.
 They find their niches and learn beyond the classroom through lectures, arts events, recreation, and student-focused activities that are interesting and often adventurous.

-Whether a student likes sports, theatre, music, rock climbing, politics, or poetry, they can find a wide range of events and activities happening at D&E. Faculty and students alike lead events with the help of the Campus Activities Board (CAB).
-CAB brings leading entertainment to campus all year long, starting with orientation weekend and continuing through the annual Déjà vu music festival at the end of the academic year.
+Whether a student likes sports, theatre, music, rock climbing, politics, or poetry, they can find a wide range of events and activities happening at D&E. Faculty and students alike lead events with the help of Student Assembly.
+Student Assembly, along with various student organizations, brings leading entertainment to campus all year long, starting with orientation weekend and continuing through the annual Déjà vu music festival at the end of the academic year.

 Many campus events double as learning opportunities, such as the annual Dance Festival that includes a full schedule of workshops and performances.
 Venues on campus are highlighted by the beautifully renovated Myles Center for the Arts, which includes the 1,140-seat Harper-McNeeley Auditorium, the region’s largest performance hall, and art studios for drawing, painting, ceramics, and printmaking.
 There is also the Boiler House Theatre, home to D&E theatre, while gallery space for the visual arts can be found spread throughout several buildings.
 But that’s not all; arts and entertainment extend beyond the campus to the city of Elkins, which is a Certified Arts Community.
 Anyone who explores the area experiences another new world.